7mind/izumi/README.md

 Projects powered by Izumi
 ==========================
 - [d4s](https://github.com/PlayQ/d4s) - "Dynamo DB Database done Scala way".
-A library that allows accessing the DynamoDB in a purely functional way.
+A library that allows accessing the DynamoDB in a purely-functional way.

 Credits
 =======